makersacademy/CV/README.md

 ## Jaiye Senbanjo

 I have a professional background in the food industry.
 I have a BSc from Imperial College and an MSc from the University of Warwick.
-I have acquired qualifications and developed skills in many programming languages and I am applying them in Web Development.
+I have acquired qualifications and developed skills in programming and I am applying them in Web Development.
 I have a strong willingness and desire to learn new tools and techniques and improve my skills and language knowledge in Web and Software Development.

 ## Skills